ColinYu2024/SecureMail/README.md

 # SecureMail Project

 ## Overview
 SecureMail is an application designed to read and send signed emails.
-It lets users read and verify emails as well as signed emails.
-This program was designed to verify if the email you have received is truely from the person who sent it with a signed hash signature.
+It lets users read and verify emails as well as sign emails.
+This program was designed to verify if the email you have received is truly from the person who sent it with a signed hash signature.
 This application is only a proof of concept as many features are very limited in scope and currently can only verify emails sent by this program.

 ## Intended Features